smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 ### OpCon IBM i Job Master Message Event Command Options

-The OpCon/xps job master record format for IBM i jobs supports a tab where one or more messages may be registered that could occur during the job execution.
+The OpCon job master record format for IBM i jobs supports a tab where one or more messages may be registered that could occur during the job execution.
 Job-level message management takes priority over the LSAM's own global Message Management server, but both types of message management are handled by the same LSAM server job.
 Therefore, the same capabilities as are available to the LSAM's own global Message Management server are also available to the job-level message management definitions.

-However, the OpCon/xps job master record maintenance routine (as of the date of this publication) is not currently programmed to directly handle the registration of IBM commands or LSAM Dynamic Variables.
-Instead, special syntax and rules for the OpCon/xps Event command $CONSOLE:DISPLAY have been defined.
+However, the OpCon job master record maintenance routine (as of the date of this publication) is not currently programmed to directly handle the registration of IBM commands or LSAM Dynamic Variables.
+Instead, special syntax and rules for the OpCon Event command $CONSOLE:DISPLAY have been defined.
 These special rules only work for the IBM i LSAM and they are not supported by any other LSAM.

 #### Using IBM Commands for Event Response

-OpCon/xps job master maintenance only supports the prompting and updating of OpCon/xps $-commands as Event commands that may be executed in response to messages generated by IBM i jobs.
-However, a work-around has been developed for this restriction in data entry rules, so that it is possible to register an IBM-format command that will be executed by the IBM i LSAM, instead of sending an Event command back to OpCon/xps.
+OpCon job master maintenance only supports the prompting and updating of OpCon $-commands as Event commands that may be executed in response to messages generated by IBM i jobs.
+However, a work-around has been developed for this restriction in data entry rules, so that it is possible to register an IBM-format command that will be executed by the IBM i LSAM, instead of sending an Event command back to OpCon.

-To register an IBM-format command in the OpCon/xps job master record, select the OpCon/xps Event command named $CONSOLE:DISPLAY.
+To register an IBM-format command in the OpCon job master record, select the OpCon Event command named $CONSOLE:DISPLAY.
 Then, when replacing the <**message**> parameter for this command, insert the reserved character string: 'QCMD:' followed by any IBM-format command that is desired.
 Following is an example of how the final Event command would look:

 :::tip EXAMPLE
 ```